Ford Taurus SHO: Fourth generation (2010–2019)

 After skipping two Ford Taurus generations, the resurrected sport sedan went on sale in the summer of 2009 as a 2010 model.
-In a first for the SHO nameplate, permanent torque vectoring all-wheel drive was standard.
+In a first for the SHO nameplate, permanent GKN torque-vectoring all-wheel drive was standard.
 The power-plant was a 3.5L direct-injected Twin-turbo EcoBoost V6, which utilized a pair of Garrett GT1549L turbochargers and produced 365 hp at 5500 rpm and 350 lbft of torque at 1500-5250 rpm.
 This engine was mated to Ford's 6F55 six-speed SelectShift automatic transmission with a paddle or console activated manual mode.

 The fourth generation SHO came with Ford's new SR1 suspension setup with MacPherson front struts and a multi-link design in the rear.
 This included SHO-specific shock absorbers, springs, stabilizer bars and strut mount bushings.
 An optional Performance Package offered better brake pads, recalibrated steering, a "Sport Mode" for the stability control, additional cooling capacity by way of an engine oil cooler, transmission cooler, and PTU cooler; a shorter 3.16 to 1 final drive ratio, summer tires, spare tire delete, mobility kit (tire inflator with sealant), and an Alcantara wrapped steering wheel.
 Adaptive cruise control was not available with the Performance Package.
-Notably, many of the features found on the Performance Package (including the power-train) were shared with the EcoBoost version of the 2013-2019 Ford Police Interceptor Sedan.
+Notably, many of the features found on the Performance Package (including the power-train) were shared with the EcoBoost version of the 2013–2019 Ford Police Interceptor Sedan.

 A 2012 SHO was featured in the film Men in Black 3 as the MIB's official car.